John Hill (Texas politician): Political career

 Hill's career in politics started as a county campaign manager for John B. Connally, Jr., in Harris County during the 1964 gubernatorial campaign.
 Connally appointed him Secretary of State in 1966 and he served until 1968.
-That year he ran in the Democratic primary for governor, but the nomination and the election went to sitting Lieutenant Governor Preston Smith of Lubbock.
-Smith defeated a strong primary field that also included Waggoner Carr, the former attorney general who had lost the U.S. Senate race in 1966 to Republican John G. Tower; Dolph Briscoe, a future governor and wealthy landowner from Uvalde; liberal leader Don Yarborough of Houston, and Eugene Locke, the former deputy ambassador to South Vietnam whose campaign was managed by a Connally brother, Merrill I. Connally of Floresville.

 In 1972, Hill was nominated as attorney general when he upset the incumbent Crawford Martin by 100,000 votes in the Democratic primary.
 It was a year in which Texas incumbents fared particularly poorly in state races.
 His most significant achievement was persuading the Legislature of Texas to support a deceptive trade practices act providing triple damages for victims of unfair trade practices.